 Funding Your Acquisition

 What percentage of commercial real estate in the United States and all other western countries are financed, at least in part, by debt?
 The answer is virtually all of them.
 Income-producing real estate is a favored type of collateral for any bank or lender because of the property’s collateral value and because of the property’s cash flow, a part of which is used to repay the loan.
 Commercial real estate loans typically have terms of 20-25 years and can usually be structured to precisely fit the investor’s investment objectives.
 Note that most commercial lenders will require a business plan to be submitted as part of the loan package.
+What are they looking for?
+Have a look at some sample real estate business plans here.

 Closing the Transaction